God Loves People and Places

 knowing.
 Read about it in the book “The Grace Outpouring”.

-I spent my first year at Bath Uni living in a humble shoebox of a room in a hall of residence on campus, 93, Cotswold Terrace!
+I spent my first year at Bath University living in a humble shoebox of a room in a hall of residence on campus, 93, Cotswold Terrace!
 At the end of the year some friends came and helped me pack up my room and cart my stuff back home for the summer recess.
 Surveying the empty room we were all gripped with an idea that was quite novel to us.
 We felt that we needed to bless the room and “give it back to God.”
 This wasn’t part of our theology and we didn’t really have any language for it.
 We just knew that under my stewardship the room had been a place of warmth, hospitality, and intentional ministry to others.
 We simply prayed that that would continue; that the room would continue to be at the Lord’s disposal that way.
-“And,” we said, “If the person who get’s the room next year isn’t a believer, may your presence here turn their thoughts to you and send people to the room to share the Gospel and bring the person to a secure knowledge of you and assurance of your love.
+“And,” we said, “If the person who get’s the room next year isn’t a believer, may your presence here turn their thoughts to you and send people to the room to share the Gospel with them and bring them to a knowledge and assurance of your love.
 Then use the room again for your wonderful purposes.
 Amen.”
 That was the gist of it.

 I didn’t think any more of it until a year later I was visiting the Christian Union at Bath Uni one Friday evening.
 I got chatting to a young student by the name of Owen – Owen Griffith.
 I soon realized that he was a fairly new believer.
 “When did you become a believer?”
 I asked him.
 “Oh it was just after I moved onto campus really,” he said.